-The career concentration in sport management helps prepare students for a wide variety of careers in sport-related positions.
-The sport management career concentration is interdisciplinary and has required course work from the disciplines of Kinesiology, Accounting, Business, Economics, Mathematics and Computer Science.
+The career concentration in sport management will help prepare you for a wide variety of careers in sport-related positions.
+The program is interdisciplinary and has required coursework from the disciplines of kinesiology, accounting, business, economics, mathematics and computer science.
 The courses will provide foundational and applied areas of study, in addition to practical experiences and internships.
-This career concentration will compliment the educational preparation of students majoring in Business Administration and Public Relations who desire employment in the sports industry.
+This career concentration will complement the educational preparation of students majoring in business administration and public relations who desire employment in the sports industry.

 (4 credits) This course covers the basic introduction to financial management and financial accounting, including an understanding of the concepts, principles and practices in these areas.

 Principles of Marketing